Mukuwul/STOCKER/README.md

 ├── .gitignore
 ├── package.json
 └── server.js
+///
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Contact